-The Spray Star 1000 arrives from SMITHCO setup and ready for service.
-Depending on freight conditions the tires, wheels, and steering wheel may have to be installed.
+The Spray Star 1000 arrives from Smithco setup and ready for service.
+Depending on freight conditions the battery may have to be installed.

 The spray system is normally shipped attached to the 1000 Prime Mover.
-If a spray system is to be fitted to a Prime Mover by a dealer or owner, assemble and attach the components in accordance with the parts drawings in this manual.
+If a spray system is to be fitted to a Prime Mover by a dealer or end user, assemble and attach the components in accordance with the parts drawings in the Spray Star 1000 Parts/Service Manual.